MightyCode/GDMC2021Tsukuba/documentation/Generator Documentation.md

 ## *benchmarkTimeForBuilding.py*

-This test file will construct a certain amount of same structure and show time took for construction
+This test file will construct a certain amount of same structure and show time took for construction.

 ## *generateSettlement.py*

-This script run the main procedure and main steps to create the village
+This script run the main procedure and main steps to create the village.
+The script check at many location in the code or at each iteration of every boucle the time, to decide if stop or continue.

 ## generation/*generator.py*

-This script gathers functionalities that could be in *generateSettlement.py* but placed here for more readability
+This script gathers functionalities that could be in *generateSettlement.py* but placed here for more readability.

 ## generation/*chestGeneration.py*

 This class file objectif is to generate a chest's content located at certain position.
-It uses look table, and additionnal object which are items that must be added to the chest independently of the loot table
+It uses look table, and additionnal object which are items that must be added to the chest independently of the loot table.

 ## generation/*loremaker.py*